bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/005-git-configuration.md

         email = bobby@bobbyiliev.com
 ```

-You can even change the file manually with your favorite text editor, but I prefer to use the `git config` command to prevent any syntax problems.
+You can even change the file manually with your favorite text editor, but I personally prefer to use the `git config` command to prevent any syntax problems.

 ### Repository specific git configurations